lanwen/lanwen.github.io/content/posts/2021-02-28_gracefull-java-shutdown.md

 tags: ["java", "graceful"]
 ---

-## In case you don't run spring boot web application...
+## In case you use a framework...

-In the spring boot web application that handled by default.
+In a spring boot web application graceful shutdown handled by default, webserver usually registers the hook.
 However, what if we need to run something simple, run until it got killed by some signal?
 What's an alternative to `while(true)`?

 `shutdownHook` with `CountDownLatch` to the resque!

 ### The actual code

-The code snippet itself is quite a simple:
+The code snippet itself is quite simple:

 ```java
 @Slf4j